 You're likely to start by seeing your primary care provider.
 However, you may then be referred to a specialist in disorders of the brain and nervous system, also called a neurologist.

 It's a good idea to arrive at your appointment well prepared.
 Here's some information to help you get ready and to know what to expect.

 - Write down any unusual symptoms as you experience them, including any that may seem unrelated to the reason for which you scheduled the appointment.

 - Ask a family member or friend to come with you.
 Even in the best circumstances, it can be difficult to remember all of the information provided to you during an appointment.
-Someone with you can help you remember everything that was said.
+A friend or family member can help you remember everything that was said.

 - Bring a notepad and pen or pencil to jot down the points you want to be sure to remember later.

-Preparing a list of questions can help you make the most of your time with your doctor, as well as ensure that you cover everything you want to ask.
-For amnesia, some basic questions to ask your doctor include:
+Preparing a list of questions can help you make the most of your time with your provider, as well as ensure that you cover everything you want to ask.
+For amnesia, some basic questions to ask include:

 - What's the most likely cause of my symptoms?

 - Are there other possible causes for my symptoms?

 - What kinds of tests do I need?
 Do these tests require any special preparation?